Gender Pay Report 2021

 Understanding our gender pay gap

-The largest proportion of our workforce are men (making up 65%) and whilst there is no mean or median pay gap for hourly rate amongst the male and female employees (all males and females performing the same role, in the same area, with the same expertise and performance receive equivalent pay), our data shows us that slightly more men work in more senior positions relative to the overall male population (as identified by the pay quartile data).
+The largest proportion of our workforce are men (making up 67%) and whilst there is no equal pay gap for hourly rate amongst the male and female employees performing the same role, in the same area, with the same expertise our data shows us that more men are within the upper middle and upper pay quartiles.
+This is because more men are currently working in more senior positions than women.

 During the relevant period, there were no bonus paid to either male or female employees, hence resulting in no mean and median pay gap in relation to bonus.